rnair98/stat305/SETUP.md

 Git Workflow
 =============

-Everytime you introduce a change or series of changes to the codebase (editing `main.cpp` or adding new documentation), make sure to follow these steps.
+Everytime you introduce a change or series of changes to the codebase (editing `Notebook.Rmd` or adding new documentation), make sure to follow these steps.

 1.`git add *`